-With the exception of Candy Cane Cookies at Christmas and Pumpkin Cookies in the fall, we don’t bake cookies in our house very often.
+Except for Sugar Cookies at Christmas and Pumpkin Cookies in the fall, we haven’t been baking cookies in our house very often.
+At least not with traditional cookie recipes.

-Rolled oats are my saving grace this season.
-Thanks to this great peanut butter oatmeal cookie recipe, we can enjoy a healthy treat that is gluten-free AND very low in sugar!
+And now, thanks to this great peanut butter oatmeal cookie recipe, we can enjoy another healthy treat that is gluten-free AND very low in sugar!

 These cookies are everything a peanut butter cookie should be: